subzerocloud/subzero-starter-kit/README.md

 Copyright © 2017-present subZero Cloud, LLC.<br />
 This source code in this repository is licensed under [MIT](https://github.com/subzerocloud/subzero-starter-kit/blob/master/LICENSE.txt) license<br />
-Components implementing the GraphQL interface (customized PostgREST and OpenResty docker images) are available under a [commercial license](https://subzero.cloud)<br />
+Components implementing the GraphQL interface (customized PostgREST+ and OpenResty docker images) are available under a [commercial license](https://subzero.cloud)<br />
 The documentation to the project is licensed under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.